mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/src/infra/prov/README.md

     - Storage Admin (roles/storage.admin)
     - Project IAM Admin (roles/resourcemanager.projectIamAdmin)

     You may use GCloud to do that as well issuing the command for each role `gcloud iam service-accounts create` or using some inline script.
+Just create a file with all roles you want name it as `roles.txt`and execute the script bellow.

     ```sh
     $ while read r; do
         gcloud projects add-iam-policy-binding <project_id> \